Icelk/kvarn-search/README.md

 > This means this implementation currently does not crawl the local site.

+This extension provides an endpoint which returns the result in JSON format.
+The scheme is described on [icelk.dev](https://icelk.dev/api/#search).

 # License

 `kvarn-search` is licensed under the [GNU LGPLv3](COPYING).